chrisdevereux/CocoaPort/README.md

 	[employeeField setTextValue:[employee name]];

 Calling a method with a return value on a CocoaPort distant object returns immediately.
 The returned object is a future, representing the message invocation.
+The method is not actually called until we resolve the future by sending it over the port.

-This separates the act of constructing a remote method call from the act of invoking it, which (aside from other benefits), allows us to receive the result in an asynchronous callback instead of blocking, and makes it much more explicit when we're doing something that might have some latency:
+This separates the act of constructing a remote invocation from the act of invoking it, which (aside from other benefits), allows us to adapt methods with return values into methods that return via an asynchronous callback.
+It also makes it much more explicit when we're doing something that might have some latency:

 	// returns a future
 	employee = [self findEmployee];